ombulabs/blog/_posts/2018-12-20-notes-from-the-complete-guide-to-rails-performance-workshop.md

 application instances on average.
 To be on the safe side, we should probably have at least 40 application instances to support peak load.

+### Lesson learned

-Lesson learned: The amount of servers that you currently have divided by the amount of servers estimated by Little's Law should be between 10% and 25%.
+The amount of servers that you currently have divided by the amount of servers estimated by Little's Law should be between 10% and 25%.
 This makes sense because load is variable and you are using average metrics to calculate the ideal amount of servers.